Brexit scenarios: the paths ahead

 If there is no further delay, Britain would have to leave the European Union on October 31 with no overall agreement.

-This is the scenario advocated by Nigel Farage's Brexit Party and by hardline "Brexiteers" within May's own Conservatives.
+This is the scenario advocated by Nigel Farage's Brexit Party and by Conservative hardliners.

 But finance minister Philip Hammond is firmly opposed and has warned of his concern over the "significant" short and long-term effects of a no-deal Brexit.